chippyash/Math-Matrix/README.md

 *  Functional Matrix: create('functional', int:rows, int:cols, \\Closure: f(int:rows, int:cols))
 *  Zeros Matrix/Vector: create('zeros', int:rows) or create ('zeros', int:rows, int:cols)

-All returned matrices are NumericMatrices
+All returned matrices are NumericMatrices.

+Really important: We don't do this shit by ourselves.
+So read the tests and read the source files where you'll find attribution to some far cleverer people than me.
+I just try to translate into the PHP world.

 ####  Numeric matrices have additional attributes